liviucotfas/ase-windows-applications-programming/07 - WinForms - Serialization TextFiles.md

 **Assignments (for you to try)**
 1. Also implement JSON serialization using the alternative NuGet package available at: https://www.nuget.org/packages/Newtonsoft.Json/ .
 This package is often used for legacy projects.
 For new projects try to use the `System.Text.Json` package.
 2. Add at least 10 entries in the application.
-Serialize the data in Binary, XML and JSON format.
+Serialize the data in XML and JSON format.
 Compare the sizes of the resulting files.
 Open the files using Notepad (or any other text editor) and compare their content.

 ##  3. <a name='TextFiles'></a> TextFiles